Schneider Electric in battery-powered CO2 monitor for building control

 To find out more about our low power, ambient air CO2 sensors for monitoring air quality, for building control and HVAC applications, click here

 CO2 sensors work by measuring how much light is absorbed by CO2 molecules in the 4.2 and 4.4 microns range as it passes through the sample gases, which is called Non-Dispersive Infra Red (NDIR) absorption.
 The amount of absorption indicates how much CO2 is present.
 GSS developed proprietary LEDs that are specifically tuned to emit at these wavelengths.
 The LEDs use very little power and turn on almost instantly, enabling sensor readings to be made in less than a second.
 As a result, GSS has pioneered the development of CO2 sensors that can be powered by batteries for long periods of up to ten years.
 Competitor sensors use IR sources that require significantly more power per measurement and also take much longer to reach a stable condition for a measurement, resulting in the need for mains power.

 Gas Sensing Solutions (GSS) www.gassensing.co.uk

 GSS is a world leader in CO2 sensor design, manufacture and customisation.
 Its disruptive technology uses proprietary, mid range, infrared LED sensors to enable best-in-class records for fastest response times, lowest power consumption and longest product lifetime.
-Based in Scotland, this technology pioneer exports state-of-the-art sensors worldwide, and has in-house bespoke development capabilities to support its international customer base.
+Based in the UK, this technology pioneer exports state-of-the-art sensors worldwide, and has in-house bespoke development capabilities to support its international customer base.
 Tel: +44 1236 781900 firstname.lastname@example.org

 Schneider Electric www.schneider-electric.com